twilio/workshop/docs/dynamic_apps.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Manually writing TwiML soon becomes very tiresome.
 If you miss a single ending
-tag your entire application can break.
-Instead we'll use the ``twilio-python``
+tag, your entire application can break.
+Instead, we'll use the ``twilio-python``
 helper library to generate TwiML for us.
 This way we won't have to worry about
 messing up the syntax.